 In 2000 Congress passed the Secure Rural School and Communities Self Determination Act which authorized payments through 2006.
 These payments were a life saver for our forest counties.
 In 2007 Congress reauthorized the act for one year and then in 2008 reauthorized it for an additional four years through 2011.
 This reauthorization could not have come at a more appropriate time and clearly recognized the ongoing contract between these forest Counties and the Federal government - and what a tremendous success it has been.

-And as you all aware Congress reauthorized the program for additional years in 2012 and 2013.
+And as you all aware Congress reauthorized the program for an additional year in 2012.